 - 1. Put on gloves or use a trash picker before checking trash cans. - 2.
-Under each column tally each item that is found.
-Place additional items under "Other." - You may choose to audit compostable food unfit for sharing or donating.
+Under each column keep a tally of how many of each item is found.
+Place additional items under "other." - You may choose to audit compostable food unfit for sharing or donating.